Post Page Advertisement [Top]

 2. Blurred or Distorted Vision: Blurriness, especially in just one eye, can indicate an issue with blood flow to the retina.

 3. Visual Floaters: Seeing small, shadowy shapes or floating spots can signal a retinal problem.
+However, floaters can occur for many reasons and are not among the most common symptoms of an eye stroke.

 1. Hydration: Staying well-hydrated is crucial.
 Drink plenty of water throughout the day to keep your body and eyes hydrated.
 Dehydration thickens your blood, increasing the risk of clots.
 So, make water your best friend, especially during hot weather.